faid-terence/Andela-Capstone-Project-Frontend/README.md

 In this section, I will provide my contact information.
 You can include your email address, phone number, social media links, or a contact form.
 Make it easy for visitors to reach out to you if they have any questions or interested in collaborating.

 Thank you for visiting my portfolio website!
 I hope you found it informative and impressive.
 If you have any feedback or suggestions, please feel free to contact me

+BACKEND

+My backend API are hosted on "https://lazy-jade-barnacle-suit.cyclic.app/" You can also check my Repository Capstone APIs